ethereum/go-ethereum/cmd/devp2p/README.md

 ### ENR Decoding

-Use `devp2p enrdump <base64>` to verify and display an AkoinCash Node Record.
+Use `devp2p enrdump <base64>` to verify and display an Ethereum Node Record.

 ### Node Key Management